truera/trulens/docs/trulens_eval/contributing/design.md

 ##### pydantic (langchain)

-Most if not all langchain components use pydantic which imposes some restrictions but also provides some utilities.
+Most if not all _LangChain_ components use pydantic which imposes some restrictions but also provides some utilities.
 Classes inheriting [BaseModel][pydantic.BaseModel] do not allow defining new attributes but existing attributes including those provided by pydantic itself can be